 About the Ganaraska Forest

 The 11,000 acre Ganaraska Forest is one of the largest blocks of forested land in southern Ontario.
 Today the forest is a living example of how the principles of integrated resource management can be used to balance many different uses of forested lands on a sustainable and ecologically sound basis.
-The forest is home to the Ganaraska Forest Outdoor Education Centre, a weekend canteen, and public washroom and shower facilities.
+The forest is home to the Ganaraska Forest Outdoor Education Centre, and public washroom and shower facilities.
 The area provides abundant recreational opportunities and is managed for a sustainable yield of wood products.
 Day passes or annual permits are required to use the forest.
-Office hours are 8:30 am - 4:00 pm weekdays, the Gatehouse is open for sales on weekends from 9:00 am - 4:00 pm, or you can purchase online.
+Office hours are 8:30 am - 4:30 pm weekdays, the Gatehouse is open for sales on weekends from 9:00 am - 4:00 pm, or day passes and memberships can be purchased online.

 NOTICE TO FOREST USERS